 The amount of political lobbying by the company represents an important element of Apple PESTEL analysis.
-As it is illustrated in figure below, the company has been consistently increasing its annual political lobbying budget during the past several years to reach USD 4.67 million in 2016.
-Apple’s lobbying efforts are directed at development of legislations that are favourable for the business on long-term perspective.
+As it is illustrated in Figure 5 below, the company has been consistently increasing its annual political lobbying budget during the past several years to reach USD 6,62 million in 2017.
+Apple’s lobbying efforts are directed at the development of legislations that are favourable for the business on long-term perspective.

 Annual lobbying by Apple Inc.

-Apple revenues can be negatively impacted by the general macroeconomic situation in the country.
-For example, the company reported decline of sales for the first quarter of 2016, its first quarterly sales decline in 13 years partially due to deterioration of the real economy.
-Moreover, Apple generates about 65 per cent of its total sales from international markets and as such its revenues are negatively affected by the current tendency of strengthening USD.
-Apple’s CEO Tim Cook adopted a currency hedging program in 2014 aimed at easing the negative effects of strengthening USD and the initiative saved the company USD 4.1 billion in fiscal year of 2015.
-Nevertheless, hedging efforts can only compensate exchange rate losses to a certain extent and the foreign exchange risk for the company is not going away any time soon.
+Apple generates about 63% cent of its total sales from international markets and as such its revenues are negatively affected by the current tendency of strengthening USD.
+Apple’s CEO Tim Cook adopted a currency hedging program in 2014 aimed at easing the negative effects of strengthening USD.
+Hedging practices can only compensate exchange rate losses to a certain extent and the foreign exchange risk for the company is not going away any time soon.

-Apple Inc. Report contains a full version of Apple PESTEL analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Apple.
+Apple Inc Report contains a full version of Apple PESTEL analysis.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple business strategy, leadership, organizational structure and organizational culture.
-The report also comprises discussions of Apple marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.